 “Who are you?
 Who Who?
 Who Who?” –Pete Townshend of The Who.

 Has anyone ever told you a lie?
-Have you ever told a lie?
-We’re not talking about whoppers, here, we’re talking about meaningless lies that don’t harm anyone, but lies are lies, and they have a way of piling up.
+You’re not alone.
+You’re also not the only person that has told a lie.
+This discussion is not devoted to whoppers, it’s more about the meaningless lies that don’t harm anyone, but lies are lies, and they have a way of piling up.
 When the lies of others begin to pile up, we feel compelled to confront them and set the record straight, and we gather friends to corroborate that truth, as we know it.
 We then receive a look from the liar that informs us that they’re shocked at the details we’ve gathered.
 Our purpose was to confront the liar after their lying reached a point where we could no longer tolerate it, but at some point it dawns on us that they didn’t intend to lie, and this is made all the more apparent when the confrontation is over, and they continue to lie about other events.

 We all seek comfort in a world of truth, but we also manufacture a world of grand delusions for greater comfort.
 The difference between the two causes equal amounts of confusion for both parties.